If you expressed a need to control your psoriasis symptoms quickly, clear or almost clear skin is possible in 2 weeks with ULTRAVATE® Lotion.1

 Yes!
 Learn how you can pay less for your ULTRAVATE® Lotion prescriptions.

-Yes, ULTRAVATE® Lotion is easily spreadable while increasing absorption into the skin.1-3,7
+Yes, ULTRAVATE® Lotion is easily spreadable while increasing absorption into the skin.1-3,5,6

 References: 1.
 ULTRAVATE® Lotion [prescribing information].
-Cranbury, NJ: Sun Pharmaceutical Industries, Inc.; 2017.
+Cranbury, NJ: Sun Pharmaceutical Industries, Inc.; 2020.
 2. National Psoriasis Foundation.
-Topical steroid potency chart. https://www.psoriasis.org/about-psoriasis/treatments/topicals/ steroids/potency-chart.
-Accessed October 25, 2019.
+Topical steroid potency chart. https://www.psoriasis.org/potency-chart/.
+Accessed September 25, 2020.
 3. Grove G, Zerweck C, Houser T, et al. Occlusivity and moisturization potential of a new lotion formulation of halobetasol propionate, 0.05%.
 Poster presented at: 74th Annual Meeting of the American Academy of Dermatology; March 4-8, 2016; Washington, DC.
-4. Pariser D, Bukhalo M, Guenthner S, et al. Two multicenter, randomized, double-blind, parallel group comparison studies of a novel enhanced lotion formulation of halobetasol propionate lotion, 0.05% versus its vehicle lotion in adult subjects with plaque psoriasis.
+4. Sun Pharmaceutical Industries, Inc. Data on file.
+2020.
+5. Pariser D, Bukhalo M, Guenthner S, et al. Two multicenter, randomized, double-blind, parallel group comparison studies of a novel enhanced lotion formulation of halobetasol propionate lotion, 0.05% versus its vehicle lotion in adult subjects with plaque psoriasis.
 J Drugs Dermatol.
-2017;16(3):234-240.
-5. Feldman SR. Relative efficacy and interchangeability of various clobetasol propionate vehicles in the management of steroid-responsive dermatoses.
+2017;16:(3):234-240.
+6. Feldman SR. Relative efficacy and interchangeability of various clobetasol propionate vehicles in the management of steroid-responsive dermatoses.
 Curr Ther Res Clin Exp.
 2005;66(3):154-171.
-6. InformedHealth.org.
+7. InformedHealth.org.
 Eczema: steroids and other topical medications.
-Cologne, Germany: Institute for Quality and Efficiency in Health Care (IQWiG).
+Cologne, Germany: Institute of Quality and Efficiency in Health Care (IQWIG).
 2017.
-Available from: https://www.ncbi.nlm.nih.gov/books/ NBK424899/.
-7. Feldman SR. Relative efficacy and interchangeability of various clobetasol propionate vehicles in the management of steroid-responsive dermatoses.
-Curr Ther Res Clin Exp.
-2005;66(3):154-171.
+Available from http://www.ncbi.nlm.nih.giv/books/NBK424899/.

 INDICATIONS AND USAGE